ReddyBytes/Docker/Theory/2_Docker_Intro&Architecture.md

 ### Containers
 - A Docker container is an instance of a Docker image that runs the actual application.
 -  It is an isolated environment where an application runs without affecting the rest of the system and without the system impacting the application
+- container is a process to check that use

+      lsns -t pid

 ### Dockerfile
  Is a Script containing a series of instructions to build an image.